 - High in inflammatory omega 6 fatty acids,

-Biscuits, cereals, cakes, cookies, flapjacks, muffins, ready meals, pancakes, pastries, pies, pizza, popcorn, pretzels, sausage rolls, scones, shortbread, waffles
+Store bought ready made biscuits, cereals, cakes, cookies, dips, flapjacks, muffins, ready meals, pancakes, pasta sauces, pastries, pies, pizza, popcorn, pretzels, sausage rolls, scones, shortbread, waffles

-- Contain high amounts of added refined sugar, salt, fat and artificial preservatives, additives, colourings and flavourings, which create inflammation and increase the bad bacteria in the gut.
+- Contain high amounts of added refined sugar, salt, fat and artificial preservatives, additives, colourings and flavourings, which create inflammation and increase the bad bacteria in the gut (20).

 Coffee, tea, matcha tea, green tea, energy drinks